 Approaches to Prevent ANV in Children

 ANV appears to be a conditioned response to CINV experienced in the acute phase (24 hours after administration of chemotherapy) and delayed phase (more than 24 hours after and within 7 days of administration of chemotherapy).
 The anxiety and distress attendant to CINV reinforce the conditioned response.
-It follows, therefore, that a higher rate of complete acute and delayed CINV control would result in lower rates of ANV.
-Adherence to evidence-based guideline recommendations regarding CINV prevention has been shown to substantially improve complete acute CINV control.
+It follows, then, that a higher rate of complete control of acute and delayed CINV would result in lower rates of ANV.
+Adherence to evidence-based recommendations for CINV prevention has been shown to substantially improve complete control of acute CINV.

-Given that ANV appears to be a conditioned response, optimization of acute and delayed CINV control may help minimize exposure to the negative stimuli required for conditioning to occur.
-Consensus recommendations are that antiemetic interventions be based on published guidelines used for the prevention of acute CINV in children receiving antineoplastic agents, including antineoplastic agent–naïve patients.
-Once antineoplastic therapy has been initiated, the selection of antiemetic interventions should be informed by evidence-based guidelines and tailored on the basis of the extent of CINV control experienced by the patient and any adverse effects associated with antiemetic agents.
+Optimized control of acute and delayed CINV may help minimize exposure to the negative stimuli required for conditioning to occur.
+Consensus recommendations call for antiemetic interventions to be based on published guidelines for the prevention of acute CINV in children receiving antineoplastic agents, including antineoplastic agent–naïve patients.
+Once antineoplastic therapy has been initiated, the selection of antiemetic interventions should be informed by evidence-based guidelines and tailored to the patient's CINV control and any adverse effects associated with antiemetic agents.

 Hypnosis has been defined as an intervention that "provides suggestions for changes in sensation, perception, cognition, affect, mood, or behavior."
 Two trials evaluated the role of hypnosis in controlling ANV in children.
 One study recruited 54 children aged 5 to 17 years who had reported experiencing anticipatory nausea, anticipatory vomiting, or both in a previous study and who were about to receive at least two identical antineoplastic treatment courses.
 On average, children were 15.8 months (range, 0.5–118 months) from their cancer diagnosis at the time of the study.
 The control group had received antineoplastic therapy for much longer than the other two groups (29.5 months vs. 8 or 11.5 months).

-Although it is not possible to precisely ascertain the emetogenicity of the antineoplastic therapy that the children received, it appears that most received highly emetogenic treatment, as assessed by current classifications of chemotherapy emetogenicity.
-The antiemetic agents received for prophylaxis were not reported, but children's antiemetic regimens were unchanged during the trial.
+Although it is not possible to precisely ascertain the emetogenicity of the antineoplastic therapy these children received, it appears that most received highly emetogenic treatment.
+The antiemetic agents taken for prophylaxis were not reported, but children's antiemetic regimens were unchanged during the trial.
 The severity of N&V was assessed through semistructured interviews.
 Children were randomly assigned to receive one of three possible interventions: hypnosis training (imagination-focused therapy), active cognitive distraction (relaxation), or contact with a therapist (control).
 The authors reported a significant improvement in complete control of anticipatory vomiting in the group who received hypnosis training (12 [57%] of 21 patients at baseline vs. 18 [86%] of 21 patients after hypnosis training; P < .05).
 Complete control of anticipatory nausea increased from 5 (24%) of 21 patients at baseline to 8 (38%) of 21 patients after hypnosis training.

 Another study evaluated hypnosis as a means of preventing ANV in 20 children aged 6 to 18 years who were naïve to chemotherapy.
 Controls were matched for age (±3 years) and the emetogenicity of their antineoplastic treatment.
 Insufficient information is available to determine the emetogenicity of the antineoplastic regimens.
 Children randomly assigned to receive hypnosis did not receive antiemetic prophylaxis but did receive antiemetic agents as needed.
 Children in the control group received standard antiemetic prophylaxis for 4 to 6 hours after antineoplastic therapy.
 Ondansetron was given to more children in the control group (7 of 10 patients) than in the hypnosis group (3 of 10 patients).

-Children randomly assigned to receive hypnosis were taught self-hypnosis during the initial antineoplastic treatment; children in the control group spent equivalent time in conversation with a therapist.
-ANV was assessed by means of a daily structured interview with the child.
-The presence of ANV was assessed at 1 to 2 months, and at 4 to 6 months after diagnosis.
-At the time of first assessment of ANV, children who had been taught self-hypnosis reported significantly less anticipatory nausea than did the control group, although the incidence was not reported.
+Children randomly assigned to receive hypnosis were taught self-hypnosis during the initial antineoplastic treatment, while children in the control group spent equivalent time in conversation with a therapist.
+Researchers used a daily structured interview with the children to assess ANV at 1 to 2 months, and at 4 to 6 months after diagnosis.
+At the time of first assessment, children who had been taught self-hypnosis reported significantly less anticipatory nausea than did the control group, although the incidence was not reported.
 The rate of anticipatory vomiting was identical in each group (1 of 10 patients).
 By the time of the second assessment, there was no difference between the groups in the rate of anticipatory nausea.
 The rate of anticipatory vomiting between the groups was also similar (hypnosis, 0 of 10 patients vs. control, 2 of 10 patients).

-Studies of pharmacologic interventions for ANV have been conducted only in adults and are limited to benzodiazepines.
+Studies of pharmacological interventions for ANV have been conducted only in adults and are limited to benzodiazepines.
 Because patients who experience ANV have been observed to be more anxious than patients who do not experience ANV, anxiolytics have been studied.
-Studies in adults (two randomized trials) have evaluated the contribution of benzodiazepines as a treatment for ANV.[11,12] Adult cancer patients received placebo or lorazepam 2 mg by mouth the night before antineoplastic treatment, the morning of treatment, and at bedtime for the next 5 days over 180 antineoplastic treatment courses containing cisplatin.
+Studies in adults have evaluated the contribution of benzodiazepines as a treatment for ANV.[11,12] In one randomized trial, adult cancer patients received placebo or lorazepam 2 mg by mouth the night before antineoplastic treatment, the morning of treatment, and at bedtime for the next 5 days during 180 antineoplastic treatment courses containing cisplatin.
 Patients also received metoclopramide 2 mg/kg per dose, clemastine, and dexamethasone for antiemetic prophylaxis.
 At the time of randomization, approximately two-thirds of patients were naïve to antineoplastic agents.
 ANV was defined as nausea, vomiting, or both that occurred within 12 hours before antineoplastic therapy or 1 hour after the start of antineoplastic therapy.
-A significantly higher proportion of treatments in which lorazepam was given were associated with complete ANV control, compared with the control group (52% vs. 32%; P < .05).
-Few adverse effects were attributed to lorazepam; mild sedation occurred in 76% of the patients who received lorazepam and 32% of the control patients.
+A significantly higher proportion of treatments with lorazepam were associated with complete ANV control, compared with the control group (52% vs. 32%; P < .05).
+Few adverse effects occurred; 76% of the patients who received lorazepam and 32% of the controls had mild sedation.

 Women with breast cancer who were naïve to antineoplastic treatment were enrolled in a double-blind placebo-controlled trial comparing the incidence of ANV after relaxation training and either alprazolam (29 patients) or placebo (28 patients).
 Alprazolam 0.25 mg or placebo was given twice daily by mouth for 6 to 12 months.
 Triazolam was also given as needed to patients in both study arms to manage insomnia.
 The proportion of patients who experienced complete control of anticipatory nausea and anticipatory vomiting before the fourth antineoplastic treatment was similar in both study arms (26% vs. 25% and 4% vs. 0%, respectively).
 Diazepam 5 mg twice daily was given to 29 adult cancer patients with ANV for 3 days before each of four consecutive antineoplastic treatment courses.
 Thirteen patients (45%) experienced complete ANV control at some time over the four antineoplastic treatment courses.

-Despite the lack of evidence to support the use of benzodiazepines for the treatment of ANV in children, guidelines recommend using lorazepam for ANV in children, based on clinical experience.
-The recommended initial lorazepam dose was based on current pediatric dosing recommendations, with the usual adult dose as the maximum dose.
+Despite the lack of evidence supporting the use of benzodiazepines to treat ANV in children, guidelines based on clinical experience recommend using lorazepam for ANV in children.
+The recommended initial dose was based on current pediatric dosing recommendations, with the usual adult dose as the maximum dose.
 This dose should be titrated to the needs of each child, with dose lowering recommended for excessive sedation.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.